cvs-health/testaro/README.md

 ## Related packages

 [Testilo](https://www.npmjs.com/package/testilo) is an application that:
-- creates a job by aiming a script at a host
-- merges batches of hosts into scripts to produce multiple jobs
+- merges batches of targets and scripts to produce jobs
 - produces scores and adds them to the raw reports of Testaro
 - produces human-oriented HTML digests from scored reports
-- produces human-oriented HTML comparisons of the scores of hosts
+- produces human-oriented HTML comparisons of the scores of targets

 Testilo contains procedures that reorganize report data by defect rather than test package, and that compensate for duplicative tests when computing scores.